asvd/naturalScroll/README.md

 ==============

 Objects in real life never stop or start moving instantly.
-Having this in mind, `natural scroll` performs the viewport scrolling smoothly and
-naturally: it starts and finishes the movement with zero speed and acceleration.
+Having this in mind, `natural scroll` performs scrolling smoothly and naturally: it starts and finishes the movement with zero speed and acceleration.
 If another scrolling target is specified during an animation still running, `natural scroll` recalculates the remaining animation frames, so that the scrolling continues smoothly and reaches the new destination.
-The animation does not look slower, it just *feels better*.
-The user may not even notice the magic at all, but a good design should not be noticed.
+The animation does not look slower because of the slow-downs and accelerations, it just *feels better*.
+A user may not even notice the magic at all, but a good design should not be noticed.
 For him the scrolling becomes natural, comfortable and predictable.

 You can see how `natural scroll` works on the following web-pages (click the menu items there and carefully watch how the page is